 “They are not just idle words for you—they are your life…”

 The Women’s Ministries Trainers are women just like you.
 They serve in their PCA church’s women’s ministries.
 Their delight is to connect your church’s women’s ministry and presbytery to resources that will help the women you serve think biblically about all of life.

-Our Women’s Ministry Training document gives information about hosting a women’s ministry training at your presbytery or church.
+Our Women’s Ministry Training Brochure gives information about hosting a women’s ministry training at your presbytery or church.

 “So God created man in his own image, in the image of God he created him; male and female he created them.”

 We have tried to answer your questions, but we can’t cover every question about Women’s Minsitry here, and we know some questions are unique to your church.
 We want to help you.
 If you have another question that isn’t on the list click here to contact your regional advisor or click here to contact Karen Hodge, the CDM Women’s Ministry Coordinator.
 At CDM, we are committed to helping you find the answers you need.